3aryan8/ATM-Simulator/atmsimulator/src/main/java/com/gsv/text.md

 NOTE :
 - `setVisible(true)` should be added at the end.
 - The things which are added first will appear above.
-So background should be added at the end.'
+So background should be added at the end.

+After this, we will add labels for `WELCOME TO ATM` , `Card No:` and `Pin`.
+We use JLabel to display text on the frame.
+We can use `.setForeground(Color.WHITE)` to set color of text.
+We can use `.setFont(new Font( "AvantGarde" , Font.BOLD , 38));` to set font of text.

+After that, we will add Text fields card number, and Password field for PIN.

+After adding all of that, we want to assign action to these buttons, this will be done through ACTION LISTER.
+We will implement ActionListener interface